11 best Halkidiki beaches in Kassandra & Sithonia, Greece 2024

 - Ethnic Beach bar at Tristinika beach.
 Alternative style alternative people, mostly Greeks, and a fantastic beach.
 Unbelievable sunsets

 - Lefki ammos (White sand) beach bar at Chrousos Xenia beach at Paliouri.
-Ok, the beach is excellent, its one of the most popular among young Greeks year after year, but what makes it so unique is its Saturday evening parties.
+Ok, the beach is excellent, it’s one of the most popular among young Greeks year after year, but what makes it so unique is its Saturday evening parties.
 Contemporary music, dance like crazy.

 Why my list is different

 I hope by now after reading the above you feel it’s different.
 First of all, it comes from my experiences.
 I am a sailing boat charter skipper.
-For more than ten years I work with my sailing boat for six months every summer season in Halkidiki and Northern Sporades islands (Skiathos, Skopelos, Skyros, Alonnisos and the small islands of Peristera, Kyra Panagia, Psathoura, Piperi Gioura in the national wildlife park for the protection of monachus monachus Mediterranean seals).
+For more than ten years I work with my sailing boat for six months every summer season in Halkidiki and Northern Sporades islands (Skiathos, Skopelos, Skyros, Alonnisos, and the small islands of Peristera, Kyra Panagia, Psathoura, Piperi Gioura in the national wildlife park for the protection of monachus monachus Mediterranean seals).
 Not to mention that I have spent all the summers of my life at or near some place in Halkidiki.
 I have visited all the monasteries of Mount Athos from the Westside.
 I had a vacation House at Hanioti for the better part of 20 years.
-And I have been an active volunteer in Agios Nikolaos YMCA camp as a staff member (where we used to take the kids sailing all the way to diaporos island and camping there for a day or two).
-So I am a local, a real one with a lot of friends in the area and I have unique knowledge as most places I have visited both from land and the sea.
-And I have been at all of them, all of Halkidiki beaches.
+And I have been an active volunteer in Agios Nikolaos YMCA camp as a staff member (where we used to take the kids sailing all the way to diaporos island and camp there for a day or two).
+So I am a local, a real one with a lot of friends in the area and I have unique knowledge of most places I have visited both from land and the sea.
+And I have been to all of them, all of Halkidiki beaches.